-Been a while since I wrote a blogpost on here, mainly due to working on a piece of writing about recent US trip on off for about a month, only things keep getting in the way of finishing it, and today is no different (I’m meant to be drawing pics for up coming print edition of 1000+ Climbing tips book by Vertibrate - but just had a quick break), but I feel I need to write something so here it is.
-Not sure what it’s about - just a load a words.
+Been a while since I wrote a blog post on here, mainly due to working on a piece of writing about a recent US trip on-off for about a month, only things keep getting in the way of finishing it, and today is no different (I’m meant to be drawing pics for upcoming print edition of 1000+ Climbing tips book by Vertebrate - but just had a quick break), but I feel I need to write something so here it is.
+Not sure what it’s about - just a load of words.

-Had Facebook message the other day from a friend who’s been asked to give a TED talk in the US asking for some advice.
-Now this woman is what I would call a superwoman, which has nothing to do with her climbing (which is world class), but more to do with the balance she achieves in her life.
+Had a Facebook message the other day from a friend who’s been asked to give a TED talk in the US asking for some advice.
+Now this woman is what I would call a superwoman, which has nothing to do with her climbing (which is world-class), but more to do with the balance she achieves in her life.

 Wow - I’m honoured you’d ask me!
 First off there are a few blogs on my site about the subject of talks (will see if I can get some links).

 1. Don’t give people what they expect to be given.
 Good music gives you the notes you want to hear next, great music gives you notes that are better and unexpected.

 2. Give people more ideas than answers, and if you give them an answer at the end (what was my point) make it a question disguised as an answer.

 3. Did you read Arlie Anderson’s piece in Rock and Ice (issue with Sea of Dreams).
 This is a written example of what would be a great talk.
 It’s honest, revealing, funny and sad - and it’s on the level - like a friend telling you a story.
 It is not like a lot of US writing/videos full of mock honesty and Buddhist/yoga bullshit : )

 4. Try not to be too ambitious in your story as the story of your life is ambitious enough, and what would scare people about being on the Nose at midnight is nothing compared to being in an armed convoy in Libya!!!!